Ruffled/pfm-clone/README.md

  * <https://git.launchpad.net/ubuntu-pi-flavour-maker>
  * git clone https://git.launchpad.net/ubuntu-pi-flavour-maker

+My intent here is to fix some things that are currently broken for ubuntu-standard and ubuntu-minimal in the above listed repository.

+All commentary below this line is from the original Repo.

 Martin Wimpress and Rohith Madhavan have made an Ubuntu MATE image for the Raspberry Pi 2 and Raspberry PI 3 which you can download or build yourself.